Travel & conservation company, since 1991

 Lion spoor ©Sam Williams

-This is clearly bad news for wildlife, but it is also bad news for people.
-The declines in wildlife populations could have resulted in the loss of many of the associated benefits, such as jobs, food security and income.
+This is clearly bad news for wildlife but also bad news for people.
+The declines in wildlife populations could have resulted in the loss of many associated benefits, such as jobs, food security and income.
 We also conducted hundreds of interviews to assess the level of human-wildlife conflict and found that conflict has spiked.
-We found that resettlement farmers reported much higher rates of cattle losses to carnivores than farmers in communal areas, despite investing more heavily in anti-predator techniques.
+We found that resettlement farmers reported much higher rates of cattle losses to carnivores than farmers in communal areas despite investing more heavily in anti-predator techniques.

 Carnivores